luciaalvarezuy/luciaalvarezuy/README.md

  A research psychologist turned data scientist who is passionate about testing models to understand processes and help organisations make more informed decisions.

- I enjoy honing and learning new skills and trying to make the world a better place.
+ I enjoy honing and learning new skills.

  Feel free to ask me any questions 😄.